vigneshavm/Interview-questions/Dockeer-Microservices .md

 ##  **Data consistency across distributed services?**
-Perfect — you already have the **raw material** for a strong interview answer.
-Let me clean it up into a **structured, concise, interview-style response** for *Maintaining Consistency in Distributed Transactions (Microservices)*:

 In microservices, maintaining **data consistency** is challenging because services have independent databases, async communication, and possible partial failures.
 I approach this problem using well-known patterns, depending on the use case: